-RELATION MAINTENANCE FOR 2-VALUED (AND 3-VALUED) FIRST-ORDER LOGIC VIA FINITE DIFFERENCING
+A FINITE-DIFFERENCING SCHEME FOR 2-VALUED (AND 3-VALUED) FIRST-ORDER LOGIC

-This section presents an algorithm for creating relation-maintenance formulas that is based on finite differencing.
-The discussion will be couched primarily in terms of 2-valued logic; however, by the Embedding Theorem (Theorem 2.6, [Sagiv et al. 2002, Theorem 4.9]), the relation-maintenance formulas that we derive provide sound results when interpreted in 3-valued logic.
-In 3-valued logic, as demonstrated in Fig. 13 (and discussed further in Ex.
-5.1), the resulting formula can lead to a strictly more precise result than merely reevaluating an instrumentation relation's defining formula.
+This section presents a finite-differencing scheme for creating relation-maintenance formulas.
+The discussion will be couched in terms of 2-valued logic; however, by the Embedding Theorem (Theorem 2.6, [Sagiv et al. 2002, Theorem 4.9]), the relation-maintenance formulas that we derive provide sound results when interpreted in 3-valued logic.
+In 3-valued logic, as demonstrated in Fig. 12 (and discussed further in Ex.
+4.1), the resulting formula can lead to a strictly more precise result than merely reevaluating an instrumentation relation's defining formula.